pyparsing/wikispaces_archive/discussion/all_wiki_discussion_toc_2012.md

 ---
 ## 2012-12-10 15:58:57 - rogersanchez75 - Further DSL and function parsing development
-I�ve been working on building out my DSL with pyparsing and have made excellent progress.
+I've been working on building out my DSL with pyparsing and have made excellent progress.
 My first milestone was to evaluate expressions that contain arithmetic operators, database field references and a set of functions (Avg, Stdev, etc).
 In addition, I implemented assignment of expressions to variables so as to be able to build up complex expressions in a modular way.
 So far so good.

 I have now hit my next major snag when trying to calculation functions on variables as arguments.
 Specifically, my database references (which is the building block on which calcs are performed) requires specifiying a Person as a dimension of the query.
-I don�t know the best way to force re-evaluation of the expressions assigned to these variables when they are contained within a function.
+I don't know the best way to force re-evaluation of the expressions assigned to these variables when they are contained within a function.
 Specific example that has problems:

 CustomAvg = Avg[Height] + Avg[Weight]
 Avg[CustomAvg]

 In these scenarios, I have a list of People that I iterate over to calculate the components of CustomAvg.
 However, when I evaluate Avg[CustomAvg] the value of CustomAvg is coming from my variable lookup dict rather than being evaluated, so effectively I am iterating over a constant value.
-What is the best way to introduce �awareness� in my  evaluation so that the variables used as arguments within a function a re-evaluated rather than sourced from the lookup table?
+What is the best way to introduce 'awareness' in my  evaluation so that the variables used as arguments within a function a re-evaluated rather than sourced from the lookup table?
 Here is streamlined relevant code: